robertpuccinelli/robertpuccinelli.github.io/_posts/2019-09-03-3d-printer-recommendations.markdown

 ## Introduction

 Everyone at SCI-Arc has a Prusa.
 They are easy to use and they usually don't have bad prints.
-That being said, I bet Huan that we could get prints that are just as good as a Prusa with a printer that costs significantly less.
+That being said, I bet redacted that we could get prints that are just as good as a Prusa with a printer that costs significantly less.
 After living with the printer for a year we are both incredibly happy with our decision and want to share our experience to help you understand that **there are other quality printers out there**.
 I am personally making this recommendation even after working with more expensive 3D printers on a daily basis (including Ultimakers, FormLabs, and Stratasys systems).
-Huan and I are both satisfied with the **Ender 3 Pro** as an entry level printer and wouldn't hesitate to get it again if we had a choice.
+Redacted and I are both satisfied with the **Ender 3 Pro** as an entry level printer and wouldn't hesitate to get it again if we had a choice.

 {% include figure image_path="/assets/images/posts/190903_StockEnder3Pro.jpg" caption="The Ender 3 Pro" %} {: .align-center .text-center .width-75 }
 <small>
 *Disclaimer: The following Amazon Affiliate links are for items that we actually purchased or used.
 That being said, we want you to know that Amazon might pay us if you click on our Amazon links.*
 </small>
-## Huan's Printer Kit
+## Redacted's Printer Kit

 ### Kit Items
 Here's a list of what we bought for the printer - we'll explain each item down below.